 The aptly named "Creeper" enemies in the sewer levels of Deling City.
 Lets see, a living, breathing, moving shadow?
 Check.
 Souless red glowing eyes?
 Check.
 A creepy Slasher Smile and long clawed fingers?
 Check.
 A slithering animation and creepy Evil Laugh ?
 Check.
 Yep, it's a mobile example of Nightmare Fuel.

 The Training Area of Balamb Garden definitely qualifies.
 The music for starters is very eerie (especially considering the tune for the Garden itself is so cheerful and beautiful), and there are sentient plants which look like those pitcher fly-trapper plants have the ability to put your characters to sleep and then there's the freaking T-Rexuar whos battle cry literally roars in your face, has soulless white eyes and has freakishly large attack power, and is by far impossible to defeat at early levels.

 It gets better: the Training Center is open to students at all hours without supervision.
 The infirmary, meanwhile, closes at curfew.
 Go in for some after-hours training and end up mauled by a T-Rex or gassed by a carnivorous plant, and you're on your own until morning.

 Malboros were by far at their peak of terror in this game.
 Unless you drew just about every status-effect magic and had GFs with the ST-DEF-Junction or the blessing of Odin, the moment you entered battle with one of them you were more than likely screwed.
 They'd hit you with Bad Breath and then you'd be tapping the escape buttons on constant end while they were unresponsive or struggling to escape the beast.
-Sure they're encounter rate was low and you may be blessed with Odin's appearance from time to time, but if you wanted the Doomtrain Summon (and of course you did) then you knew the day would come when you had to hunt these down to even attempt to steal a Malboro Tentacle or even stand a chance to win one after a fight with one.
+Sure, their encounter rate was low and you may be blessed with Odin's appearance from time to time, but if you wanted the Doomtrain Summon (and of course you did) then you knew the day would come when you had to hunt these down to even attempt to steal a Malboro Tentacle or even stand a chance to win one after a fight with one.
 (Or you could spend hours upon hours playing Triple Triad, but that provides its own kinds of nightmares).